asyncapi/community/TSC_MEMBERSHIP.md

 ## Benefits of becoming a TSC member

-Here are the benefits to becoming a  TSC member:
+As a TSC member you will enjoy the following benefits:

 * Recognition from AsyncAPI community
 * Exposure for your portfolio to employers and company